antoniomtz/Show_Food_AI/README.md

 2. The application extracts menu items using an AI model
 3. If the menu has 5 or fewer items, AI-generated images are created for each dish
 4. Results are displayed as cards with dish name, description, and image

+## Performance Notes

+- The Stable Diffusion API from NVIDIA NIM has a cold start period.
+The first couple of image generation calls may be slow, but subsequent calls will be much faster.
+- API prewarming is implemented to minimize cold start latency where possible.

 ## Technologies Used